The-Focus-AI/atproto-experiments/DIRECTORY_SYNC.md

 2. **Manifest**: A JSON manifest is created tracking all files, their paths, and blob references (CIDs)
 3. **Anchor**: The manifest is saved as a custom record (`ai.focus.sync.directory`) which anchors ALL blobs, making them retrievable
 4. **Post**: A post is created for discoverability, referencing the custom record
-5. **Download**: The manifest can be used to reconstruct the original directory structure by fetching blobs via `com.atproto.sync.getBlob`
+5. **Download**: The manifest is fetched from the custom record and used to reconstruct the original directory structure by downloading blobs via `com.atproto.sync.getBlob`

 ## Key Innovation: Custom Record Type for Blob Anchoring